-It is on this basis that the directors continue to believe that the going concern basis is appropriate to the group and company.
+It is on this basis that the directors continue to believe that the going concern basis is appropriate for the company.
 Accordingly, the financial statements have been prepared on a going concern basis.

 (c) Disclosure exemptions for qualifying entities under FRS 102